adaptivecomputing/plugins-mws/reports/README-VMUtilizationReport.md

 # Exposed Web Services

-<div class="webservice-table">This section will be replaced by MWS with the exposed web service sections</div>
+<div class="webservice-sections">This section will be replaced by MWS with the exposed web service sections</div>

 # Report
 The plugin looks at the parameters AMEMORY, CMEMORY, and GMETRIC[cpuUtilization] on each vm reported by the resource manager.
 AMEMORY